This is a list of the 5 Best gaming laptops under 70000 in India for 2021. These gaming laptops are best selling models in e-commerce sites in India.

 However, the Lenovo IdeaPad is not too slow to process, thanks to its user input devices.
 Its keyboard is rather good.
 Moreover, because there is no fan, the device is completely silent during operation.
 The battery life is also quite good, despite a low battery capacity.
 The only drawback is you will have to invest more money than this if you want to get a new device that is pleasurable to use.

-Things to consider before choosing the best gaming laptop under 70000
+How to find the best gaming laptop under 70000 in India?

 Buying a gaming laptop can be a big decision, and there are several features to be considered before buying.
 In the below guide, we will walk you through a gaming laptop’s basics and functionalities to memorize, which will help you find the best gaming laptop based on your need.